v 3.7.web 2025

 Italian Renaissance

 An incomplete set from Northern Italy, donated with period chess board to the Ashmolean Museum by J. Francis Mallett.
+These have been produced on a lathe: this soon becomes the dominant approach to producing chess pieces over individual carving.

 1485